Don’t check your home’s value without reading this first

 3. Upgrades and Unique Features that are Unaccounted for

-To keep things simple...
-Zillow won't know what you don't tell Zillow.
+The bottom line is that Zillow will only know property details that have been added to its system.
 REPORT your home improvements or upgrades to the property.
-Something that may seem like a quick and easy fix to your home may, in fact, affect your home's value when it comes to trying to sell your home.
-There is a misconception that if you did, in fact, update your kitchen or remodel the inside doesn't necessarily mean it's worth $100,000 more than what Zillow says.
-Upgrades and additions to the home greatly depend on what other homes in your market are like.
+Something that may seem like a quick and easy fix to your home may affect the property value when you are ready to sell.
+There is a misconception that if you did update your kitchen or remodel the bathrooms doesn't necessarily mean it's worth $100,000 more than what Zillow says.
+The value of upgrades and additions to your home greatly depends on the average condition of other homes in your neighborhood.

 Source: Homes Realty Group